-A1: AMD Radeon™ Dual Graphics is an innovative new technology exclusive to AMD platforms that allows AMD APUs and select AMD Radeon™ discrete graphics cards to work together; when combined, the platform delivers stunning high definition and DirectX® 11 & DirectX® 10 capabilities that are better than either device alone.
-Currently, AMD Radeon™ Dual Graphics is supported on the AMD A-Series APUs in conjunction with select AMD Radeon™ HD 6000 series graphics cards used under the Microsoft Windows 7 operating system.
+A1: AMD Radeon™ Dual Graphics is an innovative technology exclusive to AMD platforms that allows AMD APUs and select AMD Radeon™ discrete graphics cards to work together.
+When combined, the platform delivers stunning high definition and DirectX® 11.2 and DirectX® 10 capabilities that are better than either device alone.
+Currently, AMD Radeon™ Dual Graphics is supported on the AMD A-Series APUs in conjunction with select AMD Radeon™ R7 series and AMD Radeon™ HD 6000 series graphics cards used under the Microsoft Windows 7 operating system.

 Q2: How do I know my AMD Radeon™ HD Graphics card is capable of supporting AMD Radeon™ Dual Graphics?

-Q3: I just bought an AMD Radeon™ HD 6000 Series graphics card.
+Q3: I just bought an AMD Radeon™ R7 series graphics card.
 How do I configure my PC to take advantage of AMD Radeon™ Dual Graphics?

-A3: To take advantage of AMD Radeon™ Dual Graphics, you must use a compatible AMD A-Series APU to pair with your supported AMD Radeon™ HD 6000 Series card.
-After installation of your graphics card, install the latest AMD graphics drivers.
-After driver installation, the option to enable AMD Radeon™ Dual Graphics should become available in the AMD VISION Engine Control Center.
+A3: To take advantage of AMD Radeon™ Dual Graphics, you must use a compatible AMD A-Series APU to pair with your supported AMD Radeon™ R7 series card.
+After installation of your graphics card, visit the AMD Graphics Drivers and Software Page, to download andinstall the latest AMD graphics drivers.
+After driver installation, the option to enable AMD Radeon™ Dual Graphics should become available in the AMD Catalyst Control Center.

-Once installed, go into the “Performance” section of the AMD VISION Engine Control Center and check the box that says 'Enable Crossfire™' - this will allow the AMD A-Series APU graphics to work in tandem with the select AMD Radeon™ HD 6000 Series GPU installed for increased graphics performance.
+Once installed, go into the “Performance” section of the AMD Catalyst Control Center and check the box that says “Enable Crossfire™.”
+This will allow the AMD A-Series APU graphics to work in tandem with the select AMD Radeon™ R7 series GPU installed for increased graphics performance.

 Q4: Where do I plug my monitor in to get the best performance when using AMD Radeon™ Dual Graphics technology?